 - What do you think will happen next?

 - What happened in the story?

 - How does the story make you feel?

-Please write in your child's reading journal every time you hear them read.
-When you write a comment, we know that you have read the book at home and can change it for a new one.
+When your child receives their reading book, please write in their reading journal every time you hear them read.
+When you write a comment, we know that you have read the book at home.
+Children that have read at home four times will be entered into the weekly 'Reading Golden Ticket' draw and may win a prize.
 Your child will also visit the school library to choose books to take home to share with you.

 Your child will have one PE session a week.
-Please ensure that they always have a full PE kit in school, should the timetable change.
+They will need to come to school in full kit on their PE day.
 Long hair should be tied up and earrings removed or covered with tape.
 Children are encouraged to take responsibility for their own belongings and to be as independent as possible.
 Please support your child by ensuring that all of their clothing is clearly labelled and by practising the skills at home (for example, buttons, zips and laces).

 Please ensure that your child has a clearly labelled water bottle.
-Your child will have free flow access to the outdoor area so we ask that your child has appropriate clothing for the weather (coats in the winter and hats in the summer).
+There is no need to pack a snack for your child - we provide both a fruit or veg snack and milk.
+Your child will have free flow access to the outdoor area so we ask that your child has appropriate clothing for the weather (coats in the winter and hats and sun cream in the summer).
 We also ask that your child leaves any toys at home.
 Please ensure that all belongings are clearly labelled so that any misplaced items can be returned to your child.